B1tF8er/optical-illusions/README.md

-# optical-illusions
+# Optical Illusions
-optical illusions using HTML5 canvas and JavaScript
+Optical illusions using HTML5 canvas and JavaScript